SciML/SciMLBook/README.md

 Homework 0: Using HPC Clusters

 - The basics of scientific simulators (Week 1)
+  - What is Scientific Machine Learning?
+  - Optimization of serial code.
   - Introduction to discrete and continuous dynamical systems.
   - Ordinary differential equations as the language for ecology, Newtonian mechanics, and beyond.
   - Numerical methods for non-stiff ordinary differential equations
-  - Optimization of serial code
 - Introduction to Parallel Computing (Week 2)
   - Tutorial on using the Supercloud HPC (Get an account setup!)
   - Forms of parallelism and applications